Stepwise functional refoundation of relational concept analysis: A parallel context-lattice fixed-point semantics for RCA RCA⁰

-\begin{property} $\langle \mathcal{L}^N_{K^0,R,\Omega}, \vee, \wedge\rangle$ is a complete lattice. \end{property} \begin{proof} $\mathcal{L}^N_{K^0,R,\Omega}$ is closed by meet and join (\Prop{prop:Lclosedmj}). $\vee$ and $\wedge$ satisfy commutativity, associativity and the absorption laws directly from the union and intersection on contexts (\Prop{prop:comandorK}), so this is a lattice.
-It is complete because finite. \end{proof}
+\begin{property} $\langle \mathcal{L}^N_{K^0,R,\Omega}, \vee, \wedge\rangle$ is a complete lattice. \end{property} \begin{proof} $\mathcal{L}^N_{K^0,R,\Omega}$ is closed by meet and join (Property~\ref{prop:Lclosedmj}). $\vee$ and $\wedge$ satisfy commutativity, associativity and the absorption laws directly from the union and intersection on contexts (Property~\ref{prop:comandorK}), so this is a lattice.
+It is complete because isomorphic, through $\kappa$, to the complete lattices $\mathcal{K}^N_{K^0,R,\Omega}$ (Property~\ref{prop:Kcompl}) and the isomorphism preserves meet and join (consequence of Definition~\ref{def:andorL}). \end{proof}